-If you are an Annual Passholder with a Preferred or Premier Pass, you can save up to 46% on hotel stays at Universal’s on-site hotels.
+If you are an Annual Passholder, you may be eligible to save up to 46% on hotel stays at Universal’s on-site hotels.
 APH = Annual Passholder rate.
 As you might imagine, the discounts are greatest in the off season and will be smaller or non-existent when the parks are busy.

 But if you are traveling when the discounts are maximized, purchasing an annual pass instead of a regular ticket may just save you money when it’s all said and done.
-For example, if you were already planning on buying a 4-day Park-to-Park admission ticket for yourself, you’ll be spending around $170.
-If instead you purchased a Preferred Annual Pass, you’d pay around $280 — roughly a $110 difference.
-Considering the on-site hotel room rates start at $250 to $300 per night, by cutting that price nearly in half with an APH discount you can see how upgrading to an annual pass could cover the $110 difference and then some.
+For example, if you were already planning on buying a 4-day Park-to-Park admission ticket for yourself, you’ll be spending around $327.99.
+If instead you purchased a Preferred Annual Pass, you’d pay around $449.99 — roughly a $120 difference.
+Considering the on-site hotel room rates start at $250 to $300 per night, by cutting that price significantly with an APH discount you can see how upgrading to an annual pass could cover the $120 difference and then some.

 And if you do end up with a Preferred Pass, there are other benefits too, such as complimentary self-parking at the main Universal garage (unfortunately not at the hotel), discounts on food and beverages, etc. You can see all the benefits by clicking here.

 So that’s where this discussion comes in: You are a first-time visitor to Universal Orlando.
 You’re thinking that it might be less expensive for you to purchase an annual pass and get the Universal on-site hotel discount than buy a regular ticket and pay the hotel rack rate.
 So how do you check prices, what are the logistics for booking the hotel at the annual pass rate, and how do you pick up your pass and get checked in?
 That’s what we will dig into right now!